EttusResearch/uhd/host/docs/index.rst

 ========================================================================
-UHD - Universal Hardware Driver
+UHD - USRP Hardware Driver
 ========================================================================

-The UHD is the universal hardware driver for Ettus Research products.
+The UHD is the "Universal Software Radio Peripheral" hardware driver.
-The goal of the UHD is to provide a host driver and api for current and future Ettus Research products.
+The goal of the UHD is to provide a host driver and API for current and future Ettus Research products.
 Users will be able to use the UHD driver standalone or with 3rd party applications.

 ------------------------------------------------------------------------